Overview

 Authorization

-This header is used for the resources that requires authentication.
+This header is used for the resources that require authentication.
 Our authentication method is Bearer and you can find out more in the Authentication section.

 Authorization: Bearer VDFBBAME577QVRSRTRLC93CNBGJYTRA4